 |Pacific Ocean Energy Trust (POET) has been a partner with OES-Environmental in organizing conferences, workshops, and webinars around the environmental effects of marine energy.
 In particular, the Ocean Renewable Energy Conference (OREC) was used for several workshops on retiring risk.|

 |Streamlining of Ocean Wave Farms Impact Assessment (SOWFIA) aims to consolidate and share the European experience of consenting processes and environmental and socio-economic impact assessment (IA) best practices for offshore wave energy conversion developments.
 SOWFIA began in 2010 and was successfully completed at the end of 2013.
 SOWFIA is a partner of OES-Environmental.|

 |The Wave and Tidal Knowledge Network (WTKN) facilitates the exchange of data in the emerging wave and tidal energy industry.
 It contains a large amount of documents focused around the UK, including some environmental publications.
 WTKN was initiated by NERC and now is stewarded by Catapult.
 Tethys and WTKN exchanged relevant documents.|

 History of OES-Environmental

-Below is a summary of each phase in OES-Environmental.
-A more detailed layout of the purpose and timeline is available here.
+OES-Environmental began in 2010 and has progressed through three phases, as summarized below.
+A more detailed layout of the phases and timeline is available here.

 Phase 1: 2010-2013